mgalushka/opinions-classifier/README.md

 opinions-classifier
 ===================

-This is small attempt to create application which analyzes real-time stream of data (via twitter streaming API) and clustering different posts according to their meaning.
+This is small attempt to create application which analyzes real-time stream of data (via twitter streaming API) and cluster different posts according to their meaning.
+It is planned to use for grouping tweets in real-time and to visualize trends in observed topic.

 Various clustering algorithms are planned to be tested as part of this app.